 Whether a survey is being conducted by departmental/agency staff or by consultants, it is important to be aware of potential sources of error and strategies to minimise them.

 Errors arising in the collection of survey data can be divided into two types—sampling error and non-sampling error.

-Sampling Error occurs when data is collected from a sample rather than the entire population.
+Sampling error occurs when data are collected from a sample rather than the entire population.
 The sampling error associated with survey results for a particular sub-group of interest depends mainly on the number of achieved responses for that sub-group rather than on the percentage of units sampled.
 Estimates of sampling error, such as standard errors, can be calculated mathematically.
 They are affected by factors such as: